adityag3/flow-logs/README.md

 - The protocol number is always valid and thus present in mapping.

 ## Future Work
 - Implement Interfaces and base classes to make code more extensible.
+For example, `FlowLogParser` should have an abstract class and current implementation will extend it and implement parse log function.
+- Type casting FlowLog elements using a config.
+Perhaps, improve the Field Mapper to have more information about the field itself.
 - Better Exception handling and logging.
 - Add unit & functional tests.